AlexanderThaller/hstdb/README.md

 ## Git

 Histdb-rs was written to easily sync the history between multiple machines.
-For that histdb-rs will write sepperate history files for each machine.
+For that histdb-rs will write separate history files for each machine.

 If you want to sync between machines go to the datadir (default is `$HOME/.local/share/histdb-rs`) and run the following commands: